ZTFitru/Sleepy-Z/README.md

 ![Preview](src/images/sleepyZHotel.gif)

-## Context:

-- At Turing School of Software and Design, during the first week of Mod 2, we were assigned to create a recipe website.
-Our responsibilities included developing the website's functionality by writing tests based on user, recipe, and ingredient criteria.
-During the testing phase, we created functions to filter recipes by name, tag, and ingredient, as well as to calculate the total cost of ingredients and return instructions for a given recipe.

-- In the user phase of the assignment, we implemented features that allowed users to filter recipes by tag, name, and ingredient.
-Users could also add or remove recipes from their saved recipes section and search for saved recipes by name or tag.

-- In the final phase of the project, we transitioned from using a hardcoded data file to using a fetch call to receive data.
-After researching Promise.all(), we successfully gathered data by fetching it with this static method.
-From there, we were also able to use POST for the first time in order to ensure our users saved recipe section would persist on reload!

 ## Learning Goals:

 - `Data Manipulation`: Use object and array prototype methods.
 - `User Interface`: Create a clear and accessible UI.
 - `Network Requests`: Retrieve data via network requests.